zhaoyu-li/RL-for-Autonomous-Driving/Feedback/doc/sections/ScenarioStudio.md

 ```bash
   python3 scenario/scenario.py
 ```

+IMPORTANT: if you want to train model on one scenario, remember to set the `end` time of flow larger or equal to your expected training time, since the smarts will continue the flow after each `reset` called.
+However, if there are multi scenarios to train for one worker, you can relax this restriction since after the scenario change, the flow will also be reset to the beginning time.

 ### Generate missions
 The Scenario Studio of SMARTS also allows generation of *missions* for ego agents and social agents.
 These missions are similar